 Polling core allocation

-In chapter 3 we’ve introduced that DPDK vRouter process is a multiple threads application and the threads falls into different categories based on their roles.
+In Chapter 3 we introduced the DPDK vRouter process.
+It is a multiple thread application and the threads fall into different categories based on their roles.
 This is also reflected by some log entries.
-Before we dive into the logs, Let’s do a quick review of the three thread categories:
+Before diving into the logs, let’s do a quick review of the three thread categories:

-Control threads

-They are generated by DPDK libraries and are used during Contrail vRouter startup for DPDK initialization. control threads are not our focus in this book.
+Control threads: These are generated by DPDK libraries and are used during Contrail vRouter startup for DPDK initialization.
+Control threads are not our focus in this book.

-Service threads

-There are totally hard-coded two service threads named lcore0 through lcore9.
+Service threads: These two service threads are totally hard-coded named lcore0 through lcore9.
 Each lcore has its own role.
-For example lcore9 serves netlink connection between agent and vRouter data plane.
+For example, lcore9 serves netlink connections between agent and vRouter data plane.
 Details of each lcore’s rule is out of this book’s scope.
-We just need to know they are used to serve communication between vrouter agent and vrouter forwarding plane.
+You just need to know that they are used to serve communication between the vrouter agent and vrouter forwarding plane.

-Forwarding threads

-After service threads, from lcore10 and onward, the forwarding threads are the main horse power that performs the packet forwarding tasks and determines the performance of DPDK vRouter.
+Forwarding threads: After service threads, from lcore10 and onward, the forwarding threads are the horse power that performs the packet forwarding tasks and determines the performance of the DPDK vRouter.
 This is the main focus of our book.

-In service threads, lcore3 to lcore7 are never used in contrail DPDK vRouter.
+NOTE In service threads, lcore3 to lcore7 are never used in Contrail DPDK vRouter.

-OK.
-Now let’s take a look at a interesting log entry:
+Okay, now let’s take a look at an interesting log entry:

-2020-09-16 09:06:50,886 VROUTER: --lcores "(0-2)@(10,34),(8-9)@(10,34),*10@2,11@4,12@6,13@8*
+2020-09-16 09:06:50,886 VROUTER: --lcores (0-2)@(10,34),(8-9)@(10,34),*10@2,11@4,12@6,13@8*

-Here, we understand the string --lcores means a service thread, or a forwarding thread.
-Following this string is a few coupled numbers connected by @ - "NUMBER@NUMBER" - which are seperated by commas.
+Here, we understand that the string --lcores means a service thread, or a forwarding thread.
+Following this string is a few coupled numbers connected by @ - NUMBER@NUMBER, which are seperated by commas.
 How to decode these?
-Well, to understand this we need to understand CPU pinning.
-To achieve maximum performance we’re pinning the service and forwarding threads (or lcores) each with a few specific CPU cores, so each thread will be served by dedicated CPUs that are isolated from any other system tasks.
+Well, to understand this you need to understand CPU pinning.
+To achieve maximum performance we’re pinning each of the service and forwarding threads (or lcores) with a few specific CPU cores, so each thread will be served by dedicated CPUs that are isolated from any other system tasks.
 So this log reads:

-Service threads, that is lcore0 to lcore2 and lcore8-lcore9 in the message, are all pinned to two CPU cores: core#10 and CPU core#34.
+Service threads, that is lcore0 to lcore2, and lcore8-lcore9 in the message, are all pinned to two CPU cores: core#10 and CPU core#34.
 The pinning is configured by the SERVICE_CORE_MASK parameter.

-Forwarding threads, lcore10 to lcore13, are allocated are pinned to CPU core#2, core#4, core#6 and core#8, respectively.
+Forwarding threads, lcore10 to lcore13, are allocated and are pinned to CPU core#2, core#4, core#6 and core#8, respectively.
 This is configured from the CPU_LIST parameter.